Project details

 Proj No. A2052-251

-This project aims to investigate advanced anti-jamming techniques, such as spread-spectrum/frequency-hopping and adaptive interference cancellation, and state-of-the-art self-interference cancellation involving passive suppression, analog cancellation, and digital algorithms.
-These techniques will be designed to significantly enhance the performance and reliability of wideband RF receivers in the presence of both jammers and self-interference signals.
+This project aims to investigate advanced self-interference cancellation (SIC) techniques, such as adaptive interference cancellation, and state-of-the-art self-interference cancellation involving passive suppression, analog cancellation, and digital algorithms.
+These techniques will be designed to significantly enhance the performance and reliability of wideband RF receivers in the presence of self-interference signals from a friendly transmitter.
 The proposed techniques will be demonstrated as a proof-of-concept in synergy with an RF-ADC in challenging, highly-dynamic operating environments.
+Optionally an IC schematic will be designed and tested.

 Supervisor Prof Chang, Joseph Sylvester (Loc:S1 > S1 B1B > S1 B1B 60, Ext: +65 67904424)